-Welcome to a quick tutorial on how to position text over an image in HTML and CSS.
-Are you trying to add some captions over an image in HTML?
-Only to find that there are no “out-of-the-box” HTML ways to do so?
+Welcome to a quick tutorial on how to position text over an image in HTML CSS.
+So you want to add some captions over an image?
+Let us walk through some simple examples, read on!

 TABLE OF CONTENTS